 Hidden Jungle

-At this exhibit, tourists can experience the sights and sounds of the jungle, as well as learn about the complex interconnections between plants, animals, and their habitats.
+At this exhibit, tourists can experience the sights and sounds of the jungle and learn about the complex interconnections between plants, animals, and their habitats.

 Australian Outback

-The Australian Outback exhibit provides a glimpse into the distinctive ecosystems of Australia.
+The Australian Outback exhibit provides a glimpse into Australia’s distinctive ecosystems.
 Visitors can encounter iconic Australian wildlife, including kangaroos, wallabies, koalas, and emus.

-The exhibit showcases the unique adaptations of these animals to survive in the arid landscapes of the Outback.
-It also highlights the conservation challenges facing Australian species and the importance of preserving their habitats.
+The exhibit showcases these animals’ unique adaptations to survive in the arid landscapes of the Outback.
+It also highlights Australian species’ conservation challenges and the importance of preserving their habitats.

 Attractions

 The San Diego Zoo Safari Park offers a range of attractions and activities that enhance the visitor experience.
-These attractions cater to all ages and interests, making the park an exciting destination for families, animal enthusiasts, and adventure seekers alike.
+These attractions cater to all ages and interests, making the park an exciting destination for families, animal enthusiasts, and adventure seekers.

 Kilima Point